-The guidelines for exposure are that the sessions must be
+The guidelines for exposure therapy are that the sessions must be

 - repeated and regular

-It is important not to confront a feared situation that is far too difficult for you, as if you tackle something too stressful, without sufficient preparation, you may become extremely anxious or even have a panic attack.
+It is important not to confront a feared situation in an exposure therapy session that is far too difficult for you, as if you tackle something too stressful, without sufficient preparation, you may become extremely anxious or even have a panic attack.
 Such a negative experience would only strengthen the association between fear and the setting.

-You need to confront your feared situations frequently and regularly if you are going to overcome your anxiety.
+Part of this form of anxiety treatment is that need to confront your feared situations frequently and regularly.
 If your exposures are too far apart your fear will have risen again by the next time you do it.